SQLicious/Microsoft-Power-BI-Data-Analyst-Professional-Certificate-Exercises/README.md

  -
 #### Week3 Activities and Exercises completed

-- Apply visualization techniques in Power BI to format and configure visualizations effectively.
+- 1: Apply visualization techniques in Power BI to format and configure visualizations effectively.
-- Enhance visualization appearance with conditional formatting in Power BI.
+- 2: Enhance visualization appearance with conditional formatting in Power BI.
-- Upgrade report appearance and functionality by adjusting page settings in Power BI.
+- 3: Upgrade report appearance and functionality by adjusting page settings in Power BI.
-  These three activities were combined in one file "Wk3_Sales-Categorical-Analysis"
+  Hands on activities 1- 3 were combined in one file "Wk3_Sales-Categorical-Analysis"
 - Incorporate engaging custom visuals into Power BI reports for enhanced interactivity.
 - Utilize the Play Axis visualization in Power BI for dynamic time series analysis.
 - Streamline report aesthetics and consistency by exporting and importing themes in Power BI.